We Welcome Your Application to Join Us!

 Days 2-5: Day Hike and Prepare for the Backcountry

 On our first few days together, we’ll stretch our legs on day hikes near Rocky Mountain National Park and Colorado State Forest State Park as we adjust to this new setting.
 Acclimating to the elevation, we’ll take in breathtaking views of rocky peaks and clustered aspens.
 We’ll also take time to learn how to pack our packs, distribute group gear, and get ready for our backcountry hike.

-Over the next five days, we’ll backpack in Colorado’s iconic wilderness — and maybe even summit a peak or two.
+Over the next three days, we’ll backpack in Colorado’s iconic wilderness — and maybe even summit a peak or two.
 We’ll learn and put into practice new skills: Leave No Trace principles, navigation with a map and compass, and the many tricks for efficient backpacking.
 As we go, we’ll see and hike varied terrain — expansive forests, sweeping grasslands, and jagged mountain ridgelines — all while becoming closer as a group through songs and stories, games and laughter.

 Days 9-10: Raft the Arkansas River